mathewpareles/LLM-Research/README.md

 # My Work

 Right now, I'm making a better way to teach people math and science.
-I also think about ML in my free time, and am most interested in methods of learning that go beyond gradient descent.
-I'm also interested in improving the Transformer architecture, and other architectures that are better suited for storing memories and reasoning.
+I also think about ML in my free time.
 Here are some of my past research interests.